In a nutshell

 What lawyers do

-• Represent trustees in litigation regarding their conduct when handling of an estate.
+- Represent trustees in litigation regarding their conduct when handling an estate.

 Realities of the job

-•An interest in tax and a good feel for numbers is a must.
+- An interest in tax and a good feel for numbers is a must.
 McCaffrey says: “The ability to deal with numbers is important.
-You don't have to be a maths wizard, but you can't be afraid of spreadsheets.”
+You don't have to be a math wizard, but you can't be afraid of spreadsheets.”
 Often clients will have business interests that need to be factored in, but the more complex sums are usually sent to the firm's corporate tax teams to figure out.